MasoudMiM/MECG_542/Manufacturing_Industry_Database/README.md

 - 4-factor TFP annual growth rate (dtfp4)
 - 4-factor TFP index 2012=1.000 (tfp4)

 Variables are denominated in millions of nominal dollars, except for labor variables that are denominated in thousands of workers or millions of worker hours.
 To convert nominal dollars to real (“fixed-base”) dollars and calculate productivity factors, four different deflators are used.
 These are discussed in the following sections.
+More detailed explanations of these variables can be found in the appendixes of various CMF publications, including the General Summary of the 1997 Economic Census Manufacturing Subject Series.

 ### Industry Capital Stocks and the Investment Deflator (piinv, plant, equip, cap)
 The FRB data are used to calculate separate depreciation rates for equipment and structures for each industry, backing the depreciation numbers out of a standard perpetual inventory equation: